BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <blockquote>
 (The admiration was mutual.
-In a letter written home from Princeton, von Neumann’s is the first name on a list of Princeton luminaries that included "Weyl, Courant, Hardy, Einstein, Lefschetz, as well as hosts of smaller fry.")<sup>10</sup>
+In a letter written home from Princeton, von Neumann's is the first name on a list of Princeton luminaries that included "Weyl, Courant, Hardy, Einstein, Lefschetz, as well as hosts of smaller fry.")<sup>10</sup>
 </blockquote>

 <p>